 It’s lighter at 3.4-lbs which will please mechanics who use these tools on and off all day.
 The anti-slip handle grip is designed to adhere to the hand without causing rubbing friction.
 The three LED lights light up the area being worked on and do not get disabled until 20-seconds after releasing the trigger to turn off the brushless motor.

 The unit is also pleasingly compact at just 5.7-inches to slide it into tight spots between vehicles and perform a car-related task.
+You may check more car equipment buying guides at autonerdsreview.

 - Complete cordless impact wrench set